JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 # Stationarity Diagnostics: ADF, KPSS & Phillips–Perron

-I performed an Augmented Dickey-Fuller test and Phillips–Perron test both of which had a p-value of less than 0.01, due to the small p-value I concluded that the differenced series was stationary.
-The KPSS test had a p-value larger of 0.5 as a result I concluded that the differenced series was stationary.
+I performed an Augmented Dickey-Fuller test and Phillips–Perron test both of which had a p-value of less than 0.01, due to the small p-values I concluded that the differenced series was stationary.

+The KPSS test had a p-value larger of 0.5, as a result I concluded that the differenced series was trend stationary.

 # Accuracy metrics